andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 **5. Watch for CNCF discounts.** CNCF and Linux Foundation regularly offer discounts especially around Black Friday / Cyber Monday (up to 60% off).
 Buy exam bundles when discounts are available to save significant money — with 15 certifications to collect this adds up quickly.

+## New Exam Requirement

+P.S.
+Since 2026 March 1st one more exam has been added to the Golden Kubestronaut requirements — the [Certified Cloud Native Platform Engineer (CNPE)](https://training.linuxfoundation.org/certification/certified-cloud-native-platform-engineer-cnpe/) which is an advanced hands-on exam focused on platform engineering concepts and practices.
+Here you need to demonstrate your ability to use a variety of CNCF tools tools like Kubernetes, Argo CD, Backstage, Kyverno, OpenTelemetry, Crossplane, etc to build and operate a cloud native platform.
+I have not taken this one yet but as far as I heard it is quite interesting, but at the same time very challenging.

 ## Conclusion

 Achieving Golden Kubestronaut has been  challenging and rewarding certification journey.
 It required learning and demonstrating proficiency across the broadest possible slice of the CNCF ecosystem — from core Kubernetes to service mesh, observability, security policies, GitOps, developer portals and platform engineering.